felixms/arma-rcon-class-php/README.md

 * `remove_ban($banid)`:  Removes a ban.
 * `write_bans()`:  Removes expired bans from bans file.

+## Suggestions
+If you got suggestions or new ideas, feel free to contact me via E-Mail (nizari@starwolf-dev.com) or you can submit a new issue here on GitHub

 ## License
+&copy;2015 Felix Schäfer <starwolf-dev.com>
 Code released under the MIT-License.
 See license file for more information.